David Maxwell (academic): Biography

-Dr. Maxwell earned his bachelor's degree in Russian area studies from Grinnell College in 1966.
-He was a participant in the Critical Languages Program at Princeton University in 1964-65.
-Dr. Maxwell received his master’s and doctorate degrees in Slavic languages and literatures from Brown University, in 1968 and 1974, respectively.
+Maxwell earned his bachelor's degree in Russian area studies from Grinnell College in 1966.
+He was a participant in the critical languages program at Princeton University in 1964-65.
+Maxwell received his master’s and doctorate degrees in Slavic languages and literatures from Brown University, in 1968 and 1974, respectively.
 He was a Fulbright Fellow in Moscow, U.S.S.R. in 1970-71.